zombiiee-Dev/tic-tac-toe/README.md

 Props are one of the most basic and important properties in React.
 The purpose of this project is to practice our skills with React props.

-Let's create a Tic Tac Toe game to play with family and friends.
+Let's create a mini "Tic Tac Toe" game to play with family and friends.

 | ![](https://i.ibb.co/jZb3HCZ/Screenshot-from-2022-05-12-00-34-54.png) |
 | :-------------------------------------------------------------------: |